bbilger/yabapal/_posts/2013-01-06-how-to-automatically-push-content-to-android-devices.md

   1. Enter a name e.g. &#8220;stop adb wifi&#8221;
   2. Check &#8220;Active&#8221;
   3. Enter a cron expression in the second text field.
-For example &#8220;10 7 \* \* 1,2,3,4,5&#8221;, in order to stop WiFi and the ADB service ten minutes later, again.
-You can find more information about the cron syntax <a title="http://en.wikipedia.org/wiki/Cron#CRON_expression" href="http://en.wikipedia.org/wiki/Cron#CRON_expression" target="_blank">here at Wikipedia</a>.
+For example `10 7 \* \* 1,2,3,4,5`, in order to stop WiFi and the ADB service ten minutes later, again.
+You can find more information about the cron syntax [here at Wikipedia](http://en.wikipedia.org/wiki/Cron#CRON_expression).
   4. Enter the script below into the third text field. **Attention:** Make sure to avoid typos!
 Android&#8217;s word completion is a bit annoying here.
   5. Save the task.